Financial-Times/treecreeper/README.md

 - `primitiveTypes` [default: `'biz-ops'`]: Graphql only has 4 primitive types - String, Boolean, Int and Float - whereas the biz-ops ecosystem recognises a richer variety e.g Document, Url.
 They are stored in the schema as these biz-ops types.
 Setting `primitiveTypes: 'graphql'` will output property type names converted to their graphql equivalent.
 This option shouldn't really be needed by anywhere other than the graphql server
 - `groupProperties` [default: `false`]: Each property may have a `section` attribute.
 Setting `groupProperties: true` removes the `properties` object from the data, and replaces it with `sections`, where all properties are grouped by section

-### getAllTypes(options)
+### getTypes(options)

-Get an array of objects definig the structure of all types. `options` are the same as for `getType`
+Get an array of objects defining the structure of all types. `options` are the same as for `getType`

 ### getEnums(options)

-Retrieves an array of key:value object defining the acceptable values of an enum
+Retrieves an array of key:value objects defining the acceptable values of an enum

 #### options

 - `withMeta`: wrap the enum in an object which also has metadata about the enum (e.g. 'description'.).
 In this case, the actual enum options will be in a `options` property

-#### options

-- `structure` [default: `flat`] - 'flat': returns an array of relationships, both incoming and outgoing, for the type - 'graphql': returns an array of relationships, both incoming and outgoing, for the type, including variants defined for graphql e.g. recursive traversal of relationships - 'rest': returns an object grouping relationships by relationship type

 ### validateTypeName(typeName)